 The show offered an unbeatable combination of old-fashioned derring-do with a strong conservationist message.
 It also gave parodists a field day, and (perhaps unintentionally) did much to contribute to the stereotype of the "Australian Naturalist" as a khaki-clad testosterone-fueled adrenaline junkie whose passion for up-close-and-personal encounters with large, dangerous, or deadly animals bordered on protracted suicide.

-Irwin made several other movies with conservationist themes, enlivened by his bubbly Larrikin personality and his catch phrase, "Crikey!", and he soon became perhaps the world's most visible and charismatic spokesman for the environment, filling a role left empty by the death of Jacques Cousteau.
-Irwin even produced and starred in The Movie of his TV show, Crocodile Hunter: Collision Course, in which a crocodile accidentally swallows a top-secret government satellite that falls to earth, and Irwin and his wife Terri are unwittingly caught in the middle as they try to film their TV show.
+Irwin made several other movies and documentaries with conservationist themes, enlivened by his bubbly Larrikin personality and his Catchphrase, "Crikey!", and he soon became perhaps the world's most visible and charismatic spokesman for the environment, filling a role left empty by the death of Jacques Cousteau.
+Irwin even produced and starred in The Movie of his TV show, The Crocodile Hunter: Collision Course, in which a crocodile accidentally swallows a top-secret government satellite that falls to earth, and Irwin and his wife Terri are unwittingly caught in the middle as they try to film their TV show.

 Despite all the crocodile antics, they were not the ones to kill him.
 Irwin died in a freak accident with a stingray while diving.
 He was mourned worldwide.
 And, in a stunning case of general oddity, many Aussies went on stingray-butchering rampages in the name of one of the most famous animal lovers in history.
 They were called out on this, as people said that that's not what Steve Irwin would have wanted.
 Perhaps even more bizarrely (though far less disturbingly), Philadelphia Phillies fans used Irwin as a rallying cry during their successful 2008 World Series run against the Tampa Bay Rays.

-Irwin's legacy lives on in the family he leaves behind: his wife Terri, who often served as his sidekick on Crocodile Hunter, their son Robert and their daughter Bindi, who continue their father's work in the capacity of "junior animal activists."
-Bindi has starred in the Direct-to-Video film Free Willy: Escape From Pirate's Cove, and now has her own kids' show, Bindi's Bootcamp.
-Nowadays, Robert Irwin is most well-known for his appearances on The Tonight Show with Jimmy Fallon, where many people have noted that his excitement and enthusiasm for animals is very similar to his father.
+Irwin's legacy lives on in the family he leaves behind: his wife Terri, who often served as his sidekick on Crocodile Hunter, their son Robert and their daughter Bindi, who have enthusiastically continued their father's work.
+Bindi has starred in the Direct to Video film Free Willy: Escape From Pirate's Cove, and had her own kids' show, Bindi's Bootcamp, which ran from 2012 to 2015.
+Nowadays, Robert Irwin is most well-known for his appearances on The Tonight Show Starring Jimmy Fallon, where many people have noted that his excitement and enthusiasm for animals is very similar to his father.

-Irwin and the show provide examples of the following:
+The Irwins and their film and television work provide examples of the following:

 - Adam Westing: A slight example in The Movie as it's scripted and Steve and Terri kinda come off as somewhat oblivious (almost to Inspector Gadget levels) to what is actually going on in the plot of the film.

-- Admiring the Abomination: He never let down his guard around very dangerous animals, but he also seemed to be gleeful when he saw or handled them.
+- Admiring the Abomination: Steve never let down his guard around very dangerous animals, but he was always excited to see or handle them.